Melanie Murray: Writing

 Murray began writing her first book, For Your Tomorrow: The Way of an Unlikely Soldier, after her nephew, Jeff Francis, was killed in Afghanistan in 2007.
 She felt compelled to write his story, to create meaning out of his life and the chaos of his death.
 Quill & Quires reviewer described it as "a worthy volume not just for those searching for catharsis, but also for a nation looking to bear witness to the full measure of our soldiers' sacrifice."

 As of 2013, Murray was writing a book of historical fiction set in late eighteenth century Scotland.

-Her 2017 book Should Auld Acquaintance: Discovering the Woman Behind Robert Burns describes the life of Jean Armour (1765-1834), wife of Scottish poet Robert Burns.
-Publishers Weeklys reviewer described it as a "compelling portrait of Armour’s enduring commitment to Scotland’s bawdy bard".
+Her 2017 book Should Auld Acquaintance: Discovering the Woman Behind Robert Burns describes the life of Jean Armour (1765–1834), wife of Scottish poet Robert Burns.
+Publishers Weeklys reviewer described it as a "compelling portrait of Armour's enduring commitment to Scotland's bawdy bard".

 Murray's unpublished Nineteen Sixty-Eight was longlisted for the 2019 CBC Nonfiction prize.

-A similarly-named author

-Note that a different author named Melanie Murray, born in Massachusetts and living in Brooklyn, United States, is the author of Miss Bubbles Steals the Show (Red Dress Ink, 2005: ISBN 0373895275), Good Times, Bad Boys (Red Dress Ink, 2006: ISBN 9780373895946)) and the story "Emma Townsend Saves Christmas" in the collection Scenes from a Holiday (Red Dress Ink, 2005: ISBN 9780373895373).